-1.2.2 ADF - For flights for which a forecast is required and cannot be obtained, the flight is permitted to depart provided the pilot is satisfied that the weather at the departure point will permit the safe return of the flight within 1HR of departure.
-The flight is permitted to continue provided the authorised weather forecasts for the route, destination and any planned alternate aerodromes, are obtained within 30 minutes after departure.

-- 1.2.3 For flights to a destination for which an aerodrome forecast is required and cannot be obtained, the flight is permitted to depart provided an alternate aerodrome meeting all the requirements specified in ENR 1.1 Section 10.7 is provided. - 1.2.4 An aircraft captain must ensure that the forecasts cover the period of the flight and that the aerodrome forecasts for the destination and alternate aerodromes, to be nominated in the flight plan, are valid for a period of not less than 30MIN before and 60MIN after the planned ETA. - 1.2.5 When a flight is delayed so that the meteorological and operational information does not cover the period of flight, updates must be obtained as necessary, to allow the flight to be concluded safely. - 1.2.6 A series of flights may be included on the one flight plan provided that: - a. the meteorological forecast will cover all the flights; and - b. relevant AIS information is available at flight planning.
+- 1.2.2 For flights for which a forecast is required and cannot be obtained, the flight is permitted to depart provided the pilot is satisfied that the weather at the departure point will permit the safe return of the flight within 1HR of departure.
+The flight is permitted to continue provided: - a. for Part 121 operations the authorised weather forecasts for the route, destination and any planned alternate aerodromes, are obtained within 30 minutes after departure. - for all other operations the authorised weather forecast for the destination aerodrome is obtained within 30 minutes after departure. - 1.2.3 For flights to a destination for which an aerodrome forecast is required and cannot be obtained, the flight is permitted to depart provided an alternate aerodrome meeting all the requirements specified in ENR 1.1 Section 10.7 is provided. - 1.2.4 An aircraft captain must ensure that the forecasts cover the period of the flight and that the aerodrome forecasts for the destination and alternate aerodromes, to be nominated in the flight plan, are valid for a period of not less than 30MIN before and 60MIN after the planned ETA. - 1.2.5 When a flight is delayed so that the meteorological and operational information does not cover the period of flight, updates must be obtained as necessary, to allow the flight to be concluded safely. - 1.2.6 A series of flights may be included on the one flight plan provided that: - a. the meteorological forecast will cover all the flights; and

-1.2.7 When preflight briefing is obtained more than 1 hour prior to EOBT, pilots should obtain an update before each departure to ensure that the latest information available can be used for the flight.
+- ENR 1.10 - b. relevant AIS information is available at flight planning. - 1.2.7 When preflight briefing is obtained more than 1 hour prior to EOBT, pilots should obtain an update before each departure to ensure that the latest information available can be used for the flight.
 The update should be obtained by NAIPS pilot access, telephone, or, when this is impracticable, by radio.